-The Company accounts for income taxes in accordance with ASC 740-Income Taxes ("ASC 740").
+The Company accounts for income taxes in accordance with ASC 740-Income Taxes("ASC 740").
 Under ASC 740, deferred tax assets and liabilities are determined based on the differences between the financial reporting and tax bases of assets and liabilities and net operating loss and credit carry forwards using enacted tax rates in effect for the year in which the differences are expected to impact taxable income.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be realized.

-In June 2006, the FASB issued Interpretation 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48"), which became effective for the Company beginning January 1, 2007.
-FIN 48, now included within ASC 740, addresses how tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
-Under ASC 740, the tax benefit from an uncertain tax position can be recognized only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
-The tax benefits recognized in the financial statements from such a position are measured based on the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate resolution.
+The Company reviews income tax positions expected to be taken in income tax returns to determine if there are any income tax uncertainties.
+The Company recognizes tax benefits from uncertain tax positions only if it is more likely than not that the tax positions will be sustained on examination by taxing authorities, based on technical merits of the positions.
 The Company has identified no income tax uncertainties.